-Redstor uses state-of-the-art security techniques like TLS protocols and AES encryption to ensure the complete safety of all data that it protects.
+Redstor uses state-of-the-art security measures like Transport Layer Security (TLS) and encryption to ensure the complete safety of all data that it protects.
 Our software enables you to confidently recover lost data in just about any situation.

 The graphic below illustrates a typical Redstor implementation with data being transferred either over a LAN or to the cloud.